simonhm/IPEDS-E-Resources-Report/README.md

 Or just one institution: https://yourdomain.com/index.php?lib=TST1

-(with TST is the institution code)
+(with TST1 is the institution code)